CompARE-Composite/CompAREdesign/README.md

 # Description

-The CBE package contains five key functions:
+The CompARE package contains five key functions:

 •	*Prob_ce* to compute the probability of union of two events.  \
 •	*Lower_corr* to compute the lower limit for pearson correlation \